helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>And so you touch this limit, something happens and you suddenly can go a little bit further.</h3 quote>
+<h3 quote align='center'>Stability is more essential to success than brilliance.</h3 quote>

 ---